 The more important aspect however is not the fear of moving walls but the misrepresentation of the recent ruling of the United States Court of Appeals for the Fourth Circuit.
 We previously discussed how some have misrepresented the ruling, but Rubin, again, appears entirely untethered by any editorial (or ethical) requirements of accuracy.
 Rubin’s column is based on another misrepresentation of the underlying facts.

 Rubin is marketed as the Post’s “conservative opinion writer” despite a long array of controversial statements about both conservatives and Republicans.
 Most recently, Rubin declared Trump supporters to be as a group “primarily motivated by racism.
 This is why Trump does this.”
 It is not however Rubin’s ideological tendencies but her aversion to facts that that has repeatedly unleashed criticism across the political spectrum.

 Rubin often appears to write on cases or testimony that she does not actually read.
 This is a case in point, literally.
-As I wrote earlier, the Fourth Circuit opinion
+As I wrote earlier, the Fourth Circuit opinion was clear:

 “The 9-6 opinion, below, however has been misrepresented or misunderstood by some.
 It is not a ruling on the merits but rather the technical standard for what is called an interlocutory appeal.
 It essentially blocks a Hail Mary play to shutdown the lawsuit.
 Nevertheless, the dissenting judges denounced the lawsuit as based on a “wholly novel and nakedly political cause of action.”